There are several common problems that your child may experience while tube feeding.

 Infants or young children with other health problems can become dehydrated very quickly.

 If you think your infant or child is dehydrated, contact your health professional or seek medical advice.

-If your child is experiencing persistent diarrhoea for:
+If your child has diarrhoea for:

 - 4 hours if your child is under 3 months of age.